snehagarwal1/MSEdgeExplainers/GamepadEventDrivenInputAPI/explainer.md

 - Additionally, this proposal does not currently address input alignment or event coalescing.
 Prior work on high-frequency input APIs, particularly the Pointer Events API has demonstrated the importance of these mechanisms for latency-sensitive use cases.
 For instance, the [`pointerrawupdate`](https://developer.mozilla.org/en-US/docs/Web/API/Element/pointerrawupdate_event) event was introduced to provide low-latency input delivery, and it is complemented by the [`getCoalescedEvents()`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/getCoalescedEvents) method, which exposes intermediate pointer updates that occur between animation frames.
 Together, these features help align input processing with rendering, improving visual smoothness and reducing jitter.

-In contrast, this proposal for `gamepadrawinputchange` delivers events based on the browser's gamepad polling cycle.
-At this stage, the browser process still polls gamepads at regular intervals (via DoPoll()), which means events represent the state at each polling interval rather than individual HID reports.
-This approach:

-- Maintains compatibility with existing polling infrastructure.
-- Provides delta information to reduce JavaScript processing overhead.
-- Enables event-driven handling as an alternative to getGamepads() polling in the renderer.
+In contrast, this proposal for `gamepadrawinputchange` intentionally omits alignment and coalescing in its initial design.
+At this stage, we've intentionally scoped this proposal to deliver immediate, per-HID-report events without adding alignment or coalescing mechanisms.
+This is both to reduce complexity up front and to validate the value of the raw event model for latency-sensitive use cases.

 That said, we recognize that high-frequency gamepad inputs could eventually require similar treatment to pointer events.
 This proposal is intended as a foundational step, and we explicitly leave room for future evolution.
 For further background, we recommend reviewing [prior discussions on event-driven gamepad APIs](https://github.com/w3c/gamepad/issues/4#issuecomment-894460031).